 Al Mefer is an artist and neuroscientist based in Alicante, Spain.
-Through his artistic expression Al makes us experience the world differently, by using our imagination.
+He makes us experience the world differently, by using our imagination.
 To picture his illusionary scenes, Al chooses a particular colour palette which stimulates the human brain perception.
 Defined also "alien photography", his works emphasise artificial worlds dominated by a solitary aura.
 The artist approaches societal challenges such as climate changes and overpopulation seeking for a possibility of future humanity to dominate other planets.

 Being a neuroscientist has influenced your artistic expression?
 If yes, in which way?